fdbatista/dspot-test/README.md

 For the sake of simplicity, the `.env.example` file comes with sensitive data already loaded to speed things up, so you don't need to adjust any value.

-A Swagger configuration was generated.
-If the default `8083` API port is to be changed, the `APP_URL` environment variable needs to be updated as well, and the container needs to be rebuilt.
+Swagger documentation is automatically generated, but if the default `8083` API port is to be changed, the `APP_URL` environment variable needs to be updated as well, and the API container needs to be rebuilt.

 A `PDOException` related to the SwaggerServiceProvider component will be thrown after running the `composer install` command, but dependencies will be correctly downloaded.
 I had two options: removing the Swagger generator and thus adding lots of ugly decorators and annotations to my controllers or learning to live in peace with this exception.
 I chose the second.
 Anyways, the `composer install` will be executed again in the next step from within the API container itself, just to make sure everything is ok.